BeRo1985/flre/README.md

 FLRE is licensed under the LGPL v2.1 with static-linking-exception.

-The sercet of FLRE speed is that FLRE uses multiple subengines with automatic selection:
+The secret of FLRE speed is that FLRE uses multiple subengines with automatic selection:

 * **Fixed string search** for pure static literal string regexs, SBNDMQ2 (a shift-and/shift-or variant with boyer-moore-style skipping) for short strings shorter than 32 chars, and boyer-moore for strings longer than or equal 32 chars.
 * **Approximate heuristic regular expression prefix matching** based on SBNDMQ2 for to find _possible_ match begin boundaries very fast.